raredigits/raredigits.art/scripts/search/index.md

 }
 ```

-<div class="air-lg"></div>
+If the installation was successful, they should appear there automatically.

 ## Adding the Search UI to the Website

 First, we need an element that will allow users to open the search interface.
-In this example, we place a button in the site header next to the hamburger menu:
+In this example, we place a button <span class="material-icons">search</span> in the website header next to the hamburger menu:

 ```html
 <div class="header-icons">